dlcs/protagonist/docs/rfcs/022-stub-assets.md

 ### Customer Controlled 'special' Space

 We could allow customers to specify their own unique 'stub asset' space, controllable by configuration.
-The additional complexity overhead for this seem unnecessary.
+The additional complexity overhead for this seems unnecessary.

 ### Adjuncts as Asset-lite